5o1z/5o1z.github.io/source/_posts/pwnable.tw/calc/writeup.md

   - PWN
 category: "Wargame"
 ---
 This is a pretty terrible challenge for people who are not good at reverse engineering.
-And I had to watch the write up to solve this challenge.
+And I had to read the write up to solve this challenge.
 But in the end, what I got was a little improvement in my reverse engineering skills.

 ## Challenge Information
 Description: `Have you ever use Microsoft calculator?`